Have you seen southern red mite?

 The tiny southern red mite, Oligonychus ilicis, is a serious pest of ornamentals overseas.
-It causes a loss of plant vigour and when present in high numbers can lead to plant death.
+It causes a loss of plant vigour, distortion and when present in high numbers can lead to plant death.

 The pest exists in Brazil, Italy, Japan, South Korea, Paraguay, the Netherlands and the United States.
 It was also detected in Sydney in the late 1990s but was eradicated.

-Southern red mite prefers azalea, camellia and holly, but has also been found overseas on boxwood, Eucalyptus, oak, walnut, camphor laurel, rhododendron, rice, cotoneaster, quince, loquat, strawberry, pear and coffee.
+Southern red mite has a wide host range which includes 34 plant families among 15 families, however it prefers azalea (Rhododendorn), camellia and holly.
+It has also been found overseas on boxwood, Eucalyptus, oak, walnut, pecan, camphor laurel, sily oak, rice, cotoneaster, quince, loquat, strawberry, pear and coffee.

 Southern red mite feeds on lower leaf surfaces, causing bronzing and stippling (pale dotted effect) of the leaves.
+Your leaves may grow in a distorted fashion.
 The leaves later turn grey or brown and fall prematurely.